 Maybe you started rock climbing because your boyfriend wanted to take you out and show you the ropes.
 Or, maybe it was because that guy offered to belay you at the gym one evening.
 Whatever the reason, it was a means to an end because now you’re hooked and after your first gear placement, you’re never turning back.
 There are great things on the horizon.

 But……pump the brakes.
 Maybe I’m getting ahead of myself.
 Maybe you haven’t quite gotten there yet, and that’s okay too.
 You’re still somewhat new to climbing.
-You rely on him to pick the crag and put up a rope.
+You rely on someone else, generally your partner, to pick the crag and put up a rope.
 You see other women lead climbing in the gym and watch in wonder, asking yourself if someday, you could do that, too.
-You’re feeling a little self-conscious tying in for another toprope lap.
-A part of you feels eager to learn something new—but the nagging feeling of uncertainty lingers.
+A part of you feels eager to try leading next—but a nagging feeling of uncertainty lingers.

-So you started rock climbing with your boyfriend—that’s cool.
-Maybe you two are happily trading belays and swapping pitches, or maybe he is a thing of the past.
-However, you started, whatever your reasons, know that it took true courage to dare greatly, to be clear and persistent about who you are, what you wanted, and where you wanted to be.
-It doesn’t really matter if it started to impress a boy, as long as it ended with you and a killer view and the knowledge that the next pitch is all yours.
+If you started rock climbing with your boyfriend, maybe you two are happily trading belays and swapping pitches, Maybe he is a thing of the past.
+However you started and whatever your reasons, know that it took courage to to be clear and persistent about who you are and what you wanted.
+It doesn’t matter how you started, as long as it ended with you, a killer view, the knowledge that the next pitch is all yours.

 Cover photography courtesy of Alma Baste.